Boost Pressure Sensors

 Precise Turbocharger Monitoring.
 Reliable Engine Performance

-Boost pressure sensors play a critical role in modern turbocharged engines, providing the engine control unit (ECU) with real-time data on intake air pressure after the turbocharger.
-This information allows the ECU to precisely control turbo output, optimise combustion, and maintain performance while meeting strict emissions standards.
+Boost pressure sensors play a vital role in modern turbocharged engines, providing the engine control unit (ECU) with real-time data on intake air pressure.
+This information enables precise control of turbocharger operation, optimised fuel delivery and efficient combustion while supporting emissions compliance.

-Operating in demanding environments with high temperatures, pressure fluctuations and vibration, boost pressure sensors must deliver consistent, accurate readings under all conditions.
+Operating in demanding environments characterised by high temperatures, pressure fluctuations and constant vibration, boost pressure sensors must deliver accurate and consistent data throughout their service life.

-VXPRO Boost Pressure Sensors are engineered to meet OE performance standards, ensuring reliable operation, accurate diagnostics and long-term durability.
+VXPRO Boost Pressure Sensors are engineered to OE performance standards, delivering reliable operation, accurate diagnostics and long-term durability across a wide range of vehicle applications.

 MAP Sensor